Pandya dynasty: Pandya revival (7th–10th centuries CE)

 The Pandya kingdom was revived by king Kadungon c.
 560–590 CE towards the end of the 6th-century CE.
 In the Velvikudi inscription, a later copper-plate, Kadungon appears as the "destroyer" of the "anti-Brahmanical" Kalabhra kings.
-Simhavishnu – the Pallava king and Pandya Kadungon had united the Tamil regions, removed Kalabhras and others.
+Simhavishnu—the Pallava king and Pandya Kadungon had united the Tamil regions, removed Kalabhras and others.
 Simhavishnu consolidated his kingdom from south of the Krishna river and up to the Kaveri river by c.
 575 CE.
 To the south of Kaveri, the Pandyas came to power.
 Cholas became subordinates of Pallavas and they were already ruling Telugu region of Rayalaseema.
 The Kalabhra rule which had dominated the political scene of the Tamil country for few centuries was defeated and ended by the Chalukyas, Pandyas, and Pallavas.
 This is attested by the numerous inscriptions dated from the 6th century and thereafter, as well as the Chinese language memoirs of the Buddhist pilgrim Xuanzang who visited the Tamil region about 640 CE along with other parts of the Indian subcontinent.
 Xuanzang describes a peaceful cosmopolitan region where some 100 monasteries with 10,000 monks were studying Mahayana Buddhism, Kanchipuram was hosting learned debates with hundreds of heretic Deva (Hindu) temples but no Buddhist institutions.
 Xuangzang makes no mention of the Kalabhras.
-Historian Noboru Karashima state that kadumkon contemporary to pallava simhavishu that drove out kalabhras in tamil region 575 CE.
-Dated kadumkon ruled 560 - 590 CE.Noboru Karashima — c.
-560-590 CE With the decline of the Kalabhra dynasty, the Pandyas grew steadily in power and territory.
+Historian Noboru Karashima states that Kadunkon was a contemporary of Pallava Simhavishnu, who drove out the Kalabhras in the Tamil region and dated Kadunkon's reign to 560–590 CE.
+With the decline of the Kalabhra dynasty, the Pandyas grew steadily in power and territory.
 With the Cholas in obscurity in Uraiyur, the Tamil country was divided between the Pallavas of Kanchi and the Pandyas of Madurai.

 From the 6th century to the 9th century CE, the Chalukyas of Badami, the Pallavas of Kanchi, and the Pandyas of Madurai dominated the politics of south India.
 The Badami Chalukyas were eventually replaced by the Rashtrakutas in the Deccan.
 The Pandyas took on the growing Pallava ambitions in south India, and from time to time they also joined in alliances with the kingdoms of the Deccan Plateau (such as with the Gangas of Talakad in late 8th century CE).
 In the middle of the 9th century, the Pandyas had managed to advance as far as Kumbakonam (north-east of Tanjore on the Kollidam river).